Updated for Sparkle 2.2

-Complexity grows tremendously from the basics, and once you mix a complex layout, retina graphics, device-dependent layout, rich typography and media, hand coding isn't impossible but requires an incredible attention to detail for all but the simplest designs.
+Complexity grows tremendously from the basics, and once you mix a complex layout, retina graphics, device-dependent layout, rich typography and media, browser compatibility, performance-focused code, metadata and sharing, hand coding isn't impossible but requires an incredible attention to detail for all but the simplest websites.

 Some day every designer will use a visual tool for web design, just like we no longer write PostScript to create a leaflet and we no longer use the command line for routine file management tasks.